C. J. Hopkins: Later works

 Hopkins' play screwmachine/eyecandy was copyrighted in 1994, but updated when it was performed a decade later.
 A production ran during the 2005 Edinburgh Festival Fringe at the Assembly Rooms when The Scotsman described it as a "dark and twisted comedy" about the American game show in which "the excesses of American culture are held up to the light, roundly lampooned and shown to be the poisonous, culturally carcinogenic threats that they really are."
 It received a Scotsman Fringe First Award for New Writing.
 The US production was presented at 59E59 Theaters in New York in 2006.
 Mark Blankenship wrote in his review for Variety: "Although he apes the themes of everything from 1984 to Series 7, a film about a murderous reality show, Hopkins delivers his dogmatism with heavy-handed arrogance."
 A production was presented at the PushPush theater in Decatur, Georgia in 2008, and it was performed at the San Francisco Fringe Festival in 2017.

 Also in 2006, Hopkins' commission by the Free University of Berlin to write and direct a site-specific work, The Insurgency, was staged in German at the university's Philological Library.

 His 2009 play The Extremists, commissioned by 7 Stages and directed by Walter D. Asmus, premiered in Berlin and Atlanta in 2010.

+Hopkins' debut novel, Zone 23, was published in 2017.
+It "describes a post-catastrophic, ‘genetically-corrected’ corporatist society in which dissent has been pathologised".
+Dactyl Review described it as "a witty, nasty, erudite, Pynchonesque narrative, full of fleshed-out sleazy characters and a hyper-detailed alternative world".

+Hopkins moved to Germany in 2004.
+In 2022, he tweeted pictures of the cover of his essay-collection The Rise of the New Normal Reich (2022).
+The cover included a swastika, and he was charged according to German law regarding "propaganda, the contents of which are intended to further the aims of a former National Socialist organization."
+Reporter James Kirchick commented that "One can call his method of argument likening anti-COVID policies to Nazism misguided, intellectually lazy, or tasteless—I personally find it to be all three—but endorsing "the aims" of National Socialism it is not."